BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 ### 4. Step: Find Offerings

 Create a new Offering Query
-- Click on `MyConsumers`
-- Select your new Consumer instance
+- Click on `MyConsumers` and select your new Consumer instance
-- Click on `+OfferingQuery`
-- Give you OfferingQuery a name
+- Click on `+OfferingQuery` and give your OfferingQuery a name
 - Define a semantic category
-- Optional: define a region, a time period, a license, a price model, etc.
+- Optionally: define a region, a time period, a license, a price model, etc.
 - Save the OfferingQuery
-- Scroll down - on the bottom you will see matching Offerings for your query
+- Scroll down - to the bottom of your Offering Query.
+There you will see all matching Offerings
   - Note: You might need to `refresh` your browser or `reload` the page to get the update
 - Explore the Offerings

+NOTE: You can copy an Offering ID when you click on the Offering and then `Copy ID to Clipboard`.

 ### 5. Download Java Template Project